juju/docs/src/en/charms-bundles.md

 defined endpoints should end up in specific places.

-The following `deploy` command connects charm endpoints to specific spaces and includes a default option for any interfaces not specified:
+The following `deploy` command connects charm endpoints to specific spaces and includes a default space, `default-space`, for any interfaces not specified:

 ```bash
 juju deploy mysql --bind "db:db-space db-admin:admin-space default-space"
 ```

-Using the `binding` section in the bundle's YAML file, the above deploy commands can be mirrored in bundle format with the following:
+Using the `binding` section in the bundle's YAML file, the above deploy command can be mirrored in bundle format with the following:

 ```yaml
 mysql: